-- Must apply and meet all admission requirements to Wharton County Junior College.
+- Must apply to Wharton County Junior College and meet all admission requirements.

-- Complete and submit the program application directly to the Cosmetology department.
-The applicant will be scheduled for an interview with the Program Director.
+- Complete the program application and submit directly to the Cosmetology department.
+Applicants will be scheduled for an interview with the Program Director.

 - College Entrance Testing (TSI) is NOT required for entrance into the program.